-How your glaucoma is treated will depend on your specific type of glaucoma, the severity of your disease and how it responds to treatment.
+How your glaucoma is treated will depend on your specific type of glaucoma, the severity of your disease and how well it responds to treatment.

 These eyedrops must be taken every day.
 Just like any other medication, it is important to take your eyedrops regularly as prescribed by your ophthalmologist.